 The Djinn’s bellow turned into a wail of despair as he deflated back into his prison.

-Maya quickly covered it in a shroud.
+Maya covered it with her shroud.

 [Maya tries to find her grandmother for solace but can’t find her.
 She discovers her grandmother’s corpse.
 Initially she thinks she’s been killed by the Djinn, but realizes that channeling the Goddess wears you out.
 She realizes that she is alone and abandoned, and bonds with the Djinn.]